Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Introduction

-The current paper proposes an explanation for the regime transitions in SID experiments that spans both \emph{lazy} and \emph{forced} flows (i.e. encompassing slightly negative inclinations, horizontal ducts, and positive inclinations) with a Schmidt number value much larger than unity.
-This explanation is made possible by extending the recent description by \citet{Kaptein2020} of the \emph{high-advection/low-diffusion} (HALD) approximation for laminar flows in horizontal ducts.
-In this approximation, advection can be neglected from the momentum equation while it dominates in the density transport equation.
-Recently, \cite{Kaptein2021ReproducingDomains} proposed new curves denoting the regime transitions based on a generalized Reynolds number using an empirical parametrisation.
-Although, these curves show an overall better agreement than previously proposed options, the fact that they are based on an empirical derivation impedes a thorough physical explanation.\\ To provide such an explanation and propose transition curves based on physical principles, we derive, in the current paper, a two-dimensional (2D) analytical solution for the flow in the HALD approximation for both horizontal and slightly inclined ducts.
+The current paper proposes a new \CB{criterion for the regime transitions in SID experiments that spans both lazy and forced flows (i.e. encompassing slightly negative inclinations, horizontal ducts, and positive inclinations).
+This criterion is based on a formal perturbation analysis for long ducts and the analytical solution of the resulting simplified set of equations.
+This work builds upon the recent description by \citet{Kaptein2020} of what they called the \emph{high-advection/low-diffusion} approximation for laminar flows in horizontal ducts.
+In this approximation, viscous diffusion dominates over inertia in the along-channel momentum equation while diffusion is negligible in the density transport equation.
+In fact, the flow gets organized into two layers with a sharp interface in between.
+For consistency with the work by \citet{Lefauve2020}, we will refer here to this approximation as the HGV-A approximation because of the hydrostatic/gravitational/viscous balance in the momentum equation and the dominance of advection in the density transport equation (a detailed derivation is presented in Sec. \ref{sec:scaling}).
+This approximation is, in general, only possible if the Schmidt number (the ratio between the kinematic viscosity of the fluid and the diffusivity of the scalar responsible for the density differences) is much larger than unity, for example, for salt-stratified flows. \cite{Kaptein2021ReproducingDomains} proposed new curves based on this approximation describing the regime transitions with a generalized Reynolds number.
+These curves show an overall better agreement with experimental results for salt-stratified flows than previously proposed criteria.
+However, they are based on an empirical assumption of the slope of the interface as a function of the ratio $\theta/\alpha$, which impedes a thorough physical explanation.}\\ To provide such an explanation and propose transition curves based on physical principles, we derive, in the current paper, a two-dimensional (2D) analytical solution for \CB{the velocity and density fields} in the HGV-A approximation in both horizontal and slightly inclined ducts.
 This analytical solution provides several new insights into SID flows.
-In particular, it provides the non-dimensional parameter governing the regime transition for SID flows for horizontal and inclined ducts.
-The new understanding of SID flows should allow to execute new targeted experimental campaigns and to further exploit the results of SID experiments for the understanding of large scale environmental exchange flows.
+In particular, it provides the non-dimensional parameter governing the regime transition for SID flows for horizontal and inclined ducts. \CB{The new understanding of SID flows should allow better targeted experimental campaigns to answer remaining questions due to the clearer view of the parameter space.
+Furthermore, the tilt angle in relatively small-scale, well-controlled SID experiments can be used to achieve more turbulent flows than in horizontal ducts with the same values of the other governing parameters.
+This means that understanding the link between horizontal and inclined ducts can help extend the results of SID experiments in an inclined duct in the fully-turbulent regime to large-scale environmental exchange flows, which are mostly horizontal (and turbulent).}